edvargas/study/aws/awsStudy.md

     - Security groups rules can reference by IP or by security group
     - Security groups are acting as a "firewall" on EC2 instances, they regulate:
         - Access to Ports
-        - Authorised IP ranges - IPv4 or IPv6
+        - Authorized IP ranges - IPv4 or IPv6
         - Control of inbound network (from other to the instance)
         - Control of outbound network (from the instance to other)
     - Security group can be attached to multiple instances